 6. Thomas Edison State University

 Thomas Edison State University offers a BSBA in finance.
 The program is focused on financial management, financial markets, and institutions and investments.
 Applicants to this program have to be at least 21 unless they are enrolled in the military.
 All students must also complete a capstone project that integrates and validates the students’ knowledge.

 The University of Alabama at Birmingham offers a bachelor of science in finance that is fully remote.
 Students cover topics such as basic marketing, portfolio management, investment management, and more.

 8. Lehigh University

-Lehigh University offers a FLEX master of business administration that is a part-time program.
+Lehigh University offers a FLEX master of business administration, which is a part-time program.
 The program is a hybrid MBA that is accredited by the Association to Advance Collegiate Schools of Business.
-The classes cover financial analysis, corporate financial management, international finance and business operations among others.
+The classes cover financial analysis, corporate financial management, international finance, and business operations, among others.

 9. Villanova University

 With a specialization in finance, the master of business administration at Villanova University is fully accredited by the Association to Advance Collegiate Schools of Business.
 Students are required to complete in-person weekend residencies on campus, but the majority of the program is available online.

 Tuition (in-state): $20,506

 The University of North Carolina offers an online master of business administration with a concentration in finance.
 The 62-credit program is open to those with six or more relevant years of work experience without a GRE/GMAT.